prp-e/ProximaNetwork/README.md

 The whole goal of _Proxima Network_ is to let you give other people access to your resources and get rewarded by the network.
 This repository will be a monorepo for both _Tunneling Tool_ and _Resource Sharing Scripts_.
 The super node will be closed source until we find a good way to have multiple of them and then it'll become open as well.

 ## Disclaimers

+- At current state, Proxima Network _is not_ decentralized _nor_ a blockchain of its own.
+Consider this.
+According to a poll I did on various communities, most of people voted for _Semi Decentralized_ system.
+So we call it a _Semi Decentralized_ network for now.
+- Currently the project is lead by one person and that's me, [Muhammadreza Haghiri](https://haghiri75.com/en).
+More devs are always welcome as well (so don't be shy to open a PR).
+- This is the only repository for _Proxima Network_.
+No github organization is made.
+There is also no public Telegram channel or group yet.
+- Every phase of the project will be described in this `README.md` file and there will be a _status_ flag for each phase as well.
+So this may make you feel a little better every time visiting this repo 😁